The Power of Showing Up (Even When It’s Small)

 Not everything.
 Just something.

-So if you're stuck, tired, or distracted — try this:
+Try this if you're stuck, tired, or distracted:

 • Write down one small thing you can do